w3c/wai-curricula/content/how-to-use-these-curricula.md

 * explains its intended uses
 * defines its structure and terminology
 * provides implementation examples
-* points to course characteristics to consider when comparing, selecting, or procuring web accessibility courses and/or certification programs
+* points to course characteristics to consider when comparing, selecting, or procuring courses and/or certification programs on web accessibility

 {% include excol.html type="all" %}